halfmarble/hm-panelizer/README.md

 - your pcb gerber files must use **Altium/Protel filename extensions** (see https://pcbprime.com/pcb-tips/accepted-file-formats/Gerber%20File%20Extension%20Comparison.pdf)
 - the **board outline gerber file** (.gm1) must be present
 - currently, our tool can only add **mouse-bites to perfectly straight lines** (see hm-panelizer's "Outline verification" feature)
+- **"Disable aperture macros"** when exporting gerber files (this may not be needed for simple designs and only needed by some Pcb houses)

 Here are the KiCad settings we personally use to export our Pcbs: